Richard Hope Simpson: Teaching, research and survey: 1960–1991

-From 1977 to 1979, along with Joseph Shaw, he conducted the survey of the Kommos region of southern Crete — a survey which, by the time of the project's eventual publication in 1995, was noted as embodying the 'pioneering' methods of the UMME but as suffering from the lack of methods and techniques which had, in the intervening two decades, become standard in Greek field survey.
-In particular, the relatively unsystematic nature of the collection and interpretation of survey data was judged by Jack Davis as leading to 'methodological imprecision [which] often detracts from the potential usefulness of the data'.
-Indeed, by 1982, his methods which had been described as 'pioneering' for the 1950s and 1960s were labelled as 'cautious' and 'traditional'.
+From 1977 to 1979, along with Joseph Shaw, he conducted the survey of the Kommos region of southern Crete — a survey which, by the time of the project's eventual publication in 1995, was noted as embodying the "pioneering" methods of the UMME but as suffering from the lack of methods and techniques which had, in the intervening two decades, become standard in Greek field survey.
+In particular, the relatively unsystematic nature of the collection and interpretation of survey data was judged by Jack Davis as leading to "methodological imprecision [which] often detracts from the potential usefulness of the data".
+Indeed, by 1982, his methods, which had been described as "pioneering" for the 1950s and 1960s, were labelled as "cautious" and "traditional".

-From 1985 to 1991, he directed the intensive survey of the island of Pseira, near Crete, uncovering 315 prehistoric sites ranging chronological from the Neolithic to the Byzantine period.From 1986 to 1988, he took part in the excavation of the fortified Mycenaean settlement of Kiapha Thiti in Attica, directed by the Canadian Institute in Greece — a rare example of a fortified non-palatial Mycenaean site, which provided evidence of construction techniques attested nowhere else in the Mycenaean world.
+From 1985 to 1991, he directed the intensive survey of the island of Pseira, near Crete, uncovering 315 prehistoric sites ranging chronologically from the Neolithic to the Byzantine period.
+From 1986 to 1988, he took part in the excavation of the fortified Mycenaean settlement of Kiapha Thiti in Attica, directed by the Canadian Institute in Greece — a rare example of a fortified non-palatial Mycenaean site, which provided evidence of construction techniques attested nowhere else in the Mycenaean world.

 Later career and retirement

 From 1990 to 1995, he served on the advisory board of the Pylos Regional Archaeological Project, led by Jack Davis, which aimed to supplement the work done by Hope Simpson and McDonald through the UMME survey with detailed, small-scale intensive study of Messenian sites and landscapes.
-He retired from Queen's University in 1993: in retirement, he published two further books, Mycenaean Fortification, Highways, Dams and Canals (2006, with D.K.
-Hagel) and Mycenaean Messenia and the Kingdom of Pylos (2014).
+He retired from Queen's University in 1993: in retirement, he published two further books, Mycenaean Fortification, Highways, Dams and Canals (2006, with Hagel) and Mycenaean Messenia and the Kingdom of Pylos (2014).

 His final book, Mycenaean Greece and the Homeric Tradition, was published posthumously in open access in 2018.

 Personal life

 In 1958, Hope Simpson married Jennifer Crick.
 Throughout the 1950s, the couple had surveyed widely, both together and separately, in Greece, generating data which formed much of the foundation for Hope Simpson's 1965 gazetteer.
-They had two children: Allan Hope Simpson (1962-2012), a writer, poet and musician, and David (born 1965), an engineer.
+They had two children: Allan Hope Simpson (1962–2012), a writer, poet and musician, and David (born 1965), an engineer.

 Hope Simpson's younger brother, Robert, predeceased him.
-His elder brother, James (1928–2019), also read classics (at Queens' College, Cambridge) after attending Shrewsbury School.
+His elder brother, James, also read classics (at Queens' College, Cambridge) after attending Shrewsbury School.
 He had a long career as a schoolmaster in Britain, at The King's School, Canterbury, Bedford School and in the comprehensive sector.